Amazulu (band): Early days and success

 The name Amazulu is taken from the Zulu language word for the Zulu people.
 They originally wanted to be named Amazon but an American rock band already had the name.
 The name Amazulu came about when Sharon Bailey and Lesley Beach went to see a South African play by the same name and met the playwright, who gave his permission to use the name.

 The band was started by Bailey, the band's original manager, and Lesley, the saxophone player, together with Rose Miner, the original lead singer.
 With Debbie Dread joining on drums, initially all the members were female.
 Miner was later replaced by Anne-Marie Ruddock, and Dread was replaced by John "Nardo" Bailey, whom they called their token male.
 Miner went on to become a dancer, dance teacher and percussionist, performing with Quilombo do Samba in the UK and Brazil.
 Falcon Stuart, the former manager of X-Ray Spex and Adam and the Ants, was one of their early managers and helped promote their first single, "Cairo", to modest success in the UK, which included airplay from BBC Radio 1's John Peel.

 The band started gaining appearances on television, including on The Young Ones (1984) and Top of the Pops several times, which helped to widen their fame.
-They achieved hits that included "Excitable" and "Too Good to Be Forgotten", the latter of which was originally recorded by The Chi-Lites.
+They achieved hits that included "Excitable", "Don't You Just Know It" (a cover version of the song performed by Huey "Piano" Smith), and "Too Good to Be Forgotten", the latter of which was originally recorded by The Chi-Lites.
 The band achieved a minor success in the United States with "Montego Bay" (a cover of the 1970 song by Bobby Bloom) in 1986; early the next year, it became a surprise hit in Canada, climbing to No. 6 on their singles chart.
 That year their eponymous full-length album was released on Island Records, although it failed to chart highly.